-- The company has delegated sanding, the monitoring of necessary snow and ice dropping and snow clearing to a property services company. - The company actively monitors the operations and actively intervenes in shortcomings.

-- The company can forbid self-initiated snow dropping and intervene in it if necessary. - The build-up of snow and ice on roofs must be monitored in the winter. - Hazard spots are to be reported immediately to property maintenance company. - In hazardous situations traffic or parking must be prevented in the area where ice or snow can fall down. - The yard area is to be kept neat and in good condition.
+- The board has delegated sanding, the monitoring of necessary snow dropping and snow clearing to a property services company. - The board actively monitors the operations and actively intervenes in shortcomings. - The board can forbid self-initiated snow dropping and intervene in it if necessary. - The build-up of snow and ice on roofs must be monitored in the winter. - Hazard spots are to be reported immediately to property maintenance company. - In hazardous situations traffic or parking must be prevented in the area where ice or snow can fall down. - Childrens' playgrounds are inspected and serviced regularly, and detected defects are intervened with immediately. - The yard area is to be kept neat and in good condition.
 Vegetation is tended to regularly. - Leaves are raked when necessary. - Shrubs and bushes must be maintained neat to avoid traffic accidents. - Driving directions and guest parking spaces are to be marked clearly in the parking area with appropriate signs. - Winter upkeep will be taken care of. - Close call -situations are intervened with immediately.
 Close call -situations are investigated and necessary measures are taken to counteract the situation to prepare for and prevent similar situations. - Everyone must familiarise themselves with the general first aid instructions.